nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/ug/UG-gettingStarted.jpg" width="2032">

-(If you encounter any issues during installation, please head over to our [FAQ](#faq) section to troubleshoot.)

 Congratulations on successfully setting up Wingman!
+If you encounter any issues during installation, please head over to our [FAQ](#faq) section to troubleshoot.

 Before you start using Wingman, do take a moment to read the following sections:

 1. [Layout of Wingman Application Window](#layout-of-wingman-application-window) to understand how you can navigate